 4. Lansinoh HPA lanolin

-- No.1 Recommended Brand: Our HPA Lanolin Cream for Breastfeeding is clinically tested and most recommended by Doctors.
+- Our dermatologist tested HPA Lanolin Cream for Breastfeeding

-- For Nursing Mothers: Thick, rich lanolin nipple cream soothes and protects sore nipples.
+- The Best for Nursing Mothers: Thick, rich lanolin nipplecream soothes and protects sore nipples

-- Safe for Baby: Made from just lanolin, so there's no need to remove this nipple nursing cream before breastfeeding.
+- 100% Natural & Safe for Baby: Our single ingredient lanolin is hypoallergenic, with no petroleum or parabens, so no need to remove this nipple nursing cream before breastfeeding

-- Ultra-Pure: Our unique refining process ensures a high quality lanolin cream without fragrance or taste.
+- Ultra-Pure: Our unique refining process ensures a high-quality lanolin cream with no additives, preservatives, fragrance, or taste